aolney/fable-electron-vscode-debug-helloworld/README.md

       2. Run the build task

          `View -> Command Palette ; type run build task`
-      3. Put a breakpoint in main.js or renderer.js
+      3. Put a breakpoint in main.js or renderer.js, e.g. inside `createMainWindow`
       4. Enter debug mode, select main or render debug dropdown depending on breakpoint location
       5. Run the debugger.
 Debugger will break at F# line corresponding to the location of your js breakpoint.
 You may need to `ctrl-r` in Electron to refresh and hit breakpoints in render process, see [here](http://code.matsu.io/1)
+      6. Once the debugger has hit the breakpoint you can set other breakpoints in F# that will function.
+These breakpoints appear to be in the sourcemap.
+If you set breakpoints in the F# source proper they will not function as expected and show up as greyed out breakpoints in the debug view while the debug session is running.

 #### License [CC0 (Public Domain)](LICENSE.md)